rax-register/rax-register.github.io/_posts/2020-07-09-htb-bashed.md

 =======================================================

-The machine has an open web shell which allows us to spawn an interactive shell.
-From the interactive shell we enumerate interesting files and discover another system misconfiguration which allows us to modify a python script which we call via sudo and obtain root privileges.
+Bashed has an open web shell (misconfiguration #1) which allows us to spawn an interactive shell.
+From the interactive shell we can use sudo to move laterally to another user (misconfiguration #2).
+As the second user, we enumerate interesting files and discover we can modify a python script which is executed periodically by a cron job running as root (misconfiguration #3).
+Modifying the python script allows us to obtain a root shell.

 -1- nmap